 - Milo, Midland Roads

-Telstra covers WA pretty well and has new base stations and small cells planned for roll out in 2019 and into 2020.
+Telstra covers WA pretty well and has new base stations and small cells planned for roll out in 2020.

 Vodafone currently has no new sites planned.